Ali Bongo: First term

+Second term

 On 24 October 2018, Bongo was hospitalized in Riyadh for an undisclosed illness.
 On 29 November 2018 Bongo was transferred to a military hospital in Rabat to continue recovery.
-On 9 December 2018 it was reported by Gabon's Vice President Pierre Claver Maganga Moussavou that Bongo had a stroke in Riyadh and has since left the hospital in Rabat and is currently recovering at a private residence in Rabat.
+On 9 December 2018 it was reported by Gabon's Vice President Pierre Claver Maganga Moussavou that Bongo had a stroke in Riyadh, after leaving hospital he recovered at a private residence in Rabat.
 From 24 October 2018 to 1 January 2019, Bongo was not seen in public, leading to rampant speculation about the possibility that he may have died or otherwise become incapacitated.

 On 1 January 2019, Bongo gave his first public address via a video posted to social media since falling ill in October 2018 quashing rumors of his death.
 Despite this, many anti-Bongo activists living abroad questioned the legitimacy of the video with some claiming that the man giving the address was not Bongo, but a body double.
 In August 2019, Bongo made his first public appearance since his stroke.
 He has appeared in public using a wheelchair on several occasions since his stroke.